 The best part about a low country boil is all the leftovers.
 I love enjoying low country boil leftovers for days after we entertain guests with a shrimp boil.
 Follow these tips for the next time you find yourself with leftover boiled shrimp.

-How to reheat a low country boil
+How to reheat a seafood boil / how to reheat a low country boil

 - Simply separate the shrimp from the rest of the meal if you want the potatoes, corn and sausage served warm.

 - If you want the entire thing warm, it’s easy to throw small batches into the microwave, but don’t cook too long.
 Overcooked shrimp is never a good thing.

 - Boil some water, add more seasoning and throw the entire meal into the water long enough to reheat without cooking.
 Several minutes at the longest.